ItalyPaleAle/hereditas/docs-source/content/advanced/auth0-manual-configuration.md

 > **Important:** this page is primarily primarily meant as reference.
 We recommend letting the Hereditas CLI manage the Auth0 configuration with the [`hereditas auth0:sync`]({{< relref "/cli/auth0_sync.md" >}}) command rather than changing settings manually.

-## Differences with the API application
+## Differences with the "API Access" application

-In the [Auth0 setup]({{< relref "/guides/auth0-setup.md" >}}) guide we guided you through the creation of an **API Access** app ("Machine to Machine") and how to get the credentials, which are used by the Hereditas CLI to configure Hereditas on Auth0, including setting up the rules, and also by the Hereditas rules on Auth0 to set timers.
+In the [Auth0 setup]({{< relref "/guides/auth0-setup.md" >}}) article we guided you through the creation of an **API Access** app ("Machine to Machine") and how to get the credentials, which are used by the Hereditas CLI to configure Hereditas on Auth0, including setting up the rules, and also by the Hereditas rules on Auth0 to set timers.

 This document focuses on the main "Hereditas" application on Auth0, which is what users will authenticate with.